Kayli/logspub/linguistics.md

     as the element p in “tap,” which separates that word from “tab,” “tag,” and “tan”

 - allophone
+  - literally means “other sound" (/ˈæləfoʊn/; from the Greek ἄλλος, állos, "other" and φωνή, phōnē, "voice, sound"
+  - is used to describe when a phoneme (the smallest unit of sound in speech) sounds slightly different depending on how it is used in a word
   - one of a set of multiple possible spoken sounds, or phones, or signs used to pronounce a single phoneme in a particular language
   - for example, in English, top - stop